 AMBA has made key changes for the period 2016-2021.
 The new criteria have been designed to clearly identify the distinctive nature of each degree type (MBA, MBM & DBA), and to differentiate them.
 This has been achieved by providing a definition, core attributes (outcomes) and guiding principles for each programme.
-The structure of the criteria themselves have been re-adjusted to more naturally follow the flow of the MBA life cycle, starting with the foundation blocks of the Institution and Faculty, moving into Programme Design, Student Recruitment, Graduate Attributes, Curriculum, Assessment, Delivery, and ending with Impact and Outcomes.
-Download new Criteria
+The structure of the criteria themselves have been re-adjusted to more naturally follow the flow of the MBA life cycle, starting with the foundation blocks of the Institution and Faculty, moving into Programme Design, Student Recruitment, Graduate Attributes, Curriculum, Assessment, Delivery, and ending with Impact and Outcomes. visit accreditation page for new Criteria

 Business Graduates Association (BGA)

 BGA utilises a peer-review quality assurance process that assesses the full Business School or institution, examining a range of business programmes, including certificate and online courses.
 The criteria are based on the three themes of positive impact, responsible management, and lifelong learning.
 Positive Impact BGA accreditation requires institutions to measure their impact on their stakeholders utilising

 BGA’s Continuous Impact Model (CIM).
 The CIM is designed to offer Business Schools the ability to pinpoint areas of improvement and measure their change in impact over time, through the modification of inputs.